MaulingMonkey/spritebench.js/Readme.md

 # spritebench.js

-Benchmark sprite rendering in the browser.
+Benchmark sprite rendering in the browser by rendering 64 x 64 sprites to a 1024 x 1024 canvas.